samsquire/multiversion-concurrency-control/README.md

 * An incomplete high level programming language compiler that resembles Javascript that codegen targets the multithreaded interpreter
 * An async await switch statement
 * Async/await thread pool
-* A Soft Lock, a compositional lock scheme
+* A Soft Lock, a compositional lock scheme, where we schedule to provide mutual exclusivity
+* NonBlockingBarrierSynchronization.java, a nonblocking barrier and NonBlockingBarrierSynchronizationSteal a nonblocking barrier with work stealing.

 The headline implementation is a multithreaded multiversion concurrency control solution which handles safe and concurrent access to a database of integers without locking.
 We timestamp read events and check if there is any read event with a timestamp that is lower than us, in which case, we restart our transaction.